PeteyChan/SimpleECS/README.md

 }));

 all_entities.Foreach( (in Entity entity, ref int value ) =>  // you can access the owner entity by putting it in the first position
-{                                                            // with the in keyword.
-Followed by any components you want to use
+{                                                            // with the in keyword followed by any components you want to use
   Console.WriteLine($"{entity} value is {value}");
 });
 ```